MichaelKetchel/BalanceApp/README.md

 * Design a prettier UI
 * Design some nice graphs
+* Popup/toast notifications.
+* Unit Tests
+* Add prop checking.
+* Maybe use redux for some internal state.
+Or just keep it in Firebase.
 * Concept of a group "Owner" with more powers than regular users
 * Export/Import data (as an owner)
 * Optional anonymous display of other user's contributions, so you stop worrying about how much Steve has pitched in.